-Specifically, each party should consider its obligations in light of its role and the structure of the PEPP transaction and should consult its legal counsel and other advisors regarding, amongst other things, managing confidential information, inside information and conflicts of interest, as well as anti-money laundering regulations and know-your-customer procedures.
+Each party to an ECPP transaction (including the intermediary and Arranger, if any) should consider its obligations and assess its responsibilities in light of the role being performed by it and the structure of the ECPP transaction, and should carry out such obligations, responsibilities and roles in a manner appropriate for the particular ECPP transaction.
+Each party should consult its legal counsel and other advisors regarding, amongst other things, managing confidential information, inside information and conflicts of interest, as well as anti-money laundering regulations and know-your-customer procedures.

-The following is an indicative summary of the main parties to a PEPP transaction, and their respective roles and responsibilities at various stages of a PEPP transaction.
-It is not intended to be prescriptive, and the scope of such roles and responsibilities are subject to specific negotiation between the relevant parties.
+The following is an indicative summary of the roles and responsibilities of the main parties to an ECPP transaction.
+It is not intended to be prescriptive, and the scope of such roles and responsibilities is subject to specific negotiation between the relevant parties.